robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 My eyes stung.

-She didn’t pretend not to notice, but closed the space between us — sat carefully beside me.
+Sarah didn’t pretend not to notice, but sat carefully beside me.
 She reached for the throw, unfolded it with brisk precision, and laid it across my lap.

-“I’m going to ask you a question,” Sarah said.
+“I’m going to ask you a question.”
 Her voice was lower now, careful in a way I had never heard before.
 “And you can say no. Promise I’ll be normal about it.”

 My heart thudded.